jpiwek/trustify/README.md

 **Story**
 ------------------------
 Makers developed a secure platform during COVID-19 period to support communities and device manufacturers on re-thinking security strategies for their future product roadmap.
-This platform design demonstrates how to protect your digital assets, firmware, intellectual property and keys by design.
+This platform design demonstrates how to protect digital assets, firmware, intellectual property and keys by design.

   - *MCU*: SAML11 - CortexM23 with TrustZone Hypervisor
   - *Secure Element*: JIL rated ATECC608A Trust & Go with pre-provisioned certificate chain, keys